apache/ignite/modules/core/src/main/java/org/apache/ignite/internal/processors/cache/persistence/pagemem/README.md

 For an introduction, please see
 [wiki PagesWriteThrottling](https://cwiki.apache.org/confluence/display/IGNITE/Ignite+Persistent+Store+-+under+the+hood#IgnitePersistentStore-underthehood-PagesWriteThrottling)

-There are two types of throttling implemented in Apache Ignite:
+There are two types of throttling implemented in GridGain:
 * Checkpoint buffer overflow protection.

 This CP Buffer throttling is enabled by default.
 It is activated if CP buffer is close to being filled.